Full-time international student

 How to schedule an appointment at the city hall?

-According to the Dutch law all new residents need to register if they will reside in the Netherlands longer than four months.
+According to Dutch law, all new residents need to register if they will reside in the Netherlands longer than four months.
 Registration regulations may vary from one council to another.
 Therefore, we advise you to check the website of the City Hall that you will be living in and schedule an appointment in advance*.

 Needed at the appointment: